me

 • Short Answer: Yep!

 Long Answer: I also enjoy music, games, reading and writing.
 I will confidently say I am best known game-wise for playing Bananagrams (I have all 18 versions, the tote bag, hat, shirt, and pins), but I dabble in a number of cardboard games such as MTG and HermitCraft TCG.
 I do quite a bit of writing for this website, but also personally.
 I haven’t met a lot of people who enjoy writing essays, but I’m one of them, which has proven to be a blessing in college.
+Oh, and I play a LOT of Minecraft.

 • Short Answer: The art BY FAR